MARIADB(1) MariaDB Database System MARIADB(1)

 more, or any other similar program.
 If you specify no value

-for the option, mysql checks the value of the PAGER
+for the option, mariadb checks the value of the PAGER

 environment variable and sets the pager to that.
 Pager